woocommerce/woocommerce/readme.txt

 * Templating - Replaced Fancybox with prettyPhoto
 * Templating - loop-shop which was depricated is now gone for good.
 * Templating - Renamed empty.php to cart-empty.php to make clearer.
+* Templating - Renamed sorting.php to orderby.php to better reflect contained hooks and code.
+* Templating - Product tabs rewritten - new filter to define tab titles, priorities, and display callbacks.

 * Tweak - Sorting uses GET to make it cache friendly
 * Tweak - Optimised class loading (autoload).
 Reduced memory consumption.